elieobeid7/jokerleb/README.md

-# Please follow this steps to run the application
+## Please follow these steps to run the application

 1. npm install
 2. ionic serve